nlokantha/nlokantha/README.md

 - 🔭 I’m currently working on a new portfolio site...

-- 🌱 I’m currently learning Java/Kotlin/Dart.
+- 🌱 I’m currently learning Java/Kotlin/React/React Native.

 - 👯 I’m looking to collaborate on Mobile App Development.